Philippines: Anilao + Romblon - March 2017

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Travelling light, I don't know what it is anymore!
+Traveling light, I don't know what it is anymore!
 In March, I went diving in the Philippines in Anilao and Romblon.
-With, in my luggage, a bulky macro photography gear, to bring back images of the tiny fauna living underwater.
+With, in my luggage, a cumbersome macro photography equipment, to bring back images of the tiny fauna that lives underwater.

 Immediate boarding